 3) You can request form V55 from the DVLA website as soon as you have bought your car.
 The sooner you get it, the more chance you have of avoiding delays.
 You should receive the Japanese de-registration form from your exporter once the car is shipped.
 You should receive the customs form 386 within 1-4 weeks of the car clearing customs (around the landing date).

 4) Cars over 10 years old can be registered after passing an MOT.
-You should only need to fit a rear foglight for this, although you will need to fix any roadworthyness issues, obviously, and the DVLA may require you to show you have converted your speedometer to miles per hour before you can register it.
+You should only need to fit a rear foglight for this, although you will need to fix any roadworthiness issues, obviously, and the DVLA may require you to show you have converted your speedometer to miles per hour before you can register it.

-5) The whole process is a bit time-consuming, but is not really difficult, and you can do it without taking time off work.
+5) The whole process is a bit time-consuming but is not really difficult, and you can do it without taking time off work.
 My shipping line would hold the car on arrival for up to five days without charging, so you would always be able to wait and go down on a weekend.
 You can do the registration by post, albeit at the cost of a few days’ extra wait.
 If you know what you’re doing, it should be fairly straightforward.

 I now have a low-mileage (about 35k) grade 4 S13, with a very clean chassis and interior, and an original-fitment SR20DET motor.
-However, I have paid the equivalent of £4750 for a stock, fourteen year old car, and it still probably needs a few more rubber bits replacing.
+However, I have paid the equivalent of £4750 for a stock, fourteen-year-old car, and it still probably needs a few more rubber bits replacing.

 If you want the best possible S13, you probably want to import one.
-However, with a bit of patience you could find a not-bad UK car for half that, and have money left for fixing-up and modifying.
+However, with a bit of patience, you could find a not-bad UK car for half that, and have money left for fixing-up and modifying.
 Or you could find a good S14 for the same or less money, which would also have an SR20 and probably be pretty solid.

-PS: I went with Autospecs (aka JapaneseUsedCars.com) as my exporter, and Kleerfreight (aka Rob) as my Customs agent.
+PS: I went with Autospecs (aka JapaneseUsedCars.com) as my exporter and Kleerfreight (aka Rob) as my Customs agent.
 Both were communicative, helpful and professional, and I would recommend both without hesitation.

 I’m happy to answer any questions anyone may have about importing; equally, if anyone has any corrections or further information to add, that would be cool.
 I’ve only covered one possible method of importing (from auction), there are others, but I can’t really comment.
 The above is entirely based on my own experience importing a single car; other people may have had different experiences.